WenNg/sip-validator/README.md

 - Python 3.x
 - Standard Python libraries: os, csv, re, datetime
 # Usage
-1. Save the script as sip_validator.py.
+1. Save the script as sip-validator.py.
-2. Run the script in a terminal or command prompt: python sip_validator_working.py
+2. Run the script in a terminal or command prompt: python3 sip-validator.py
 3. Enter the path to the SIP root folder when prompted.
 # Functionality
 1. Folder and File Existence Check